Christos-Hadjinikolis/Christos-Hadjinikolis.github.io/_posts/2022-05-31-dynamicio-at-ODSC.md

 Well, `dynamic(i/o)` is exactly that; a layer of indirection for pandas I/O operations.

-If you want to find out more about it then [register to attend this year's `ODSC` and attend our presentation](https://odsc.com/europe/).
-Come and learn about how its adoption has helped us go beyond just achieving consistency across our ML repos, effectively dealing with glue code and keeping our codebases DRY but also acting as an interface between different teams.
+If you want to find out more about it then [register to attend this year's `ODSC`](https://odsc.com/europe/) and [attend our presentation](https://odsc.com/speakers/dynamicio-a-pandas-i-o-wrapper-why-you-should-start-your-ml-ops-journey-with-wrapping-your-i-o/).
+Come and learn about how its adoption has helped us go beyond just achieving consistency across our ML repos, effectively dealing with glue code and keeping our code-bases DRY but also acting as an interface between different teams.

 Remember to like my post and re-share it (if you really liked it)!